From Sequence to Structure: Uncovering Substructure Reasoning in Transformers: Related work

 \paragraph{Evaluations for LLMs in graph understanding} Benchmarks reveal that LLMs can recover graph structure from text.
 NLGraph showed basic reachability and shortest-path competence \citep{wang2023can}; InstructGraph and GraphArena scaled tasks and graphs, with graph-aware verbalization and instruction-tuning boosting accuracy even on million-node inputs \citep{wang2024instructgraph,tang2024grapharena}.
 GPT-4 few-shot can rival GNNs on node classification but is sensitive to token order \citep{wang2025exploring}.
 Parallel work builds graph foundation models: GraphToken injects learned tokens, yielding substantial performance gains \citep{zhu2024parameter}; Graph2Token aligns molecules with text; and recent surveys chart cross-domain transfer \citep{wang2025towards,Wang_Yang_Shen_2025}.
 These two threads, task benchmarks and graph-biased LLMs, form the empirical backdrop for our ISF theory.

-\paragraph{Understanding transformers for graphs} Theory now probes how vanilla Transformers perform graph reasoning.
+\paragraph{Understanding transformers for graphs} The mechanisms originate from graph learning methods, with detailed comparisons of graph neural networks, graph transformers, and decoder-only transformers in~\Cref{related_work}.
+Theory now probes how vanilla Transformers perform graph reasoning.
 Log-depth models suffice, and are necessary, for connectivity and cycles \citep{sanford2024understanding}, while width can trade for depth \citep{yehudai2025depth}.
 ALPINE \citep{NEURIPS2024_d848cb2c} shows a GPT layer embeds adjacency and reachability, validating on planning tasks; two-layer decoders trained on shortest-path learn spectral line-graph embeddings instead of Dijkstra-style rules \citep{cohen2025spectral}.
 Surveys relate attention power to Weisfeiler–Lehman bounds and over-squashing limits \citep{muller2023attending,shehzad2024graph}; scalable variants such as AnchorGT mitigate $O(n^{2})$ cost without losing accuracy \citep{zhu2024anchorGT}.
 Hierarchical distances or sparse global attention keep Transformers competitive on large or molecular graphs \citep{dwivedi2023graph,dwivedi2020generalization,ying2021transformers}.
 Collectively, these studies view attention heads as induced-neighbourhood selectors—exactly the mechanism ISF formalises via filtration depth.